-Also, you must be actively involved in decisions about the care you receive.
+Also, you must actively involve yourself in decisions about your care.
 A patients’ ability to make informed choices depends on their understanding of their condition and the treatment options available.
 You can find out more about epidural steroid injections and news about them by subscribing to the blog on PainDoctor.com or reading through our posts on this topic.

 5. Reduce your risk factors

 As much as possible, take steps to reduce the factors that put you at risk for more serious side effects.
 Quit smoking, begin exercising as you can, and eat healthy.
 It can be difficult to make these changes when struggling with back pain.
 Exercise can be especially challenging.
-Work with a physical therapist to design a program of exercises that can be completed while seated to get yourself in the best shape possible.
+Work with a physical therapist to design a program of exercises that you can do safely.

 Other pain management options

 Like any tool, once it is found useful there is a risk that it will be overused.
 Responsible pain doctors rely on many tools for comprehensive pain management, of which epidural steroid injections are just one.
 The best pain doctors will first pursue conservative care for their patients.
 This means: